 Although the Domini International Opportunities Fund Investor shares are no-load, certain fees and expenses apply to a continued investment and are described in the prospectus.

-The Morgan Stanley Capital International Europe Australasia Far East Index (net) (MSCI EAFE) is a market-capitalization weighted index representing the performance of large- and mid-capitalization companies in developed markets outside the United States and Canada.
+Morgan Stanley Capital International Europe, Australasia, and Far East Net Total Return USD Index (MSCI EAFE NR) is a market-capitalization weighted index representing the performance of large- and mid-capitalization companies in developed markets outside the United States and Canada.
 MSCI EAFE returns reflect reinvested dividends net of withholding taxes but reflect no deduction for fees, expenses or other taxes.
-Investors cannot invest directly in the MSCI EAFE.
+Investors cannot invest directly in the MSCI EAFE NR.